 Super moist and rich Healthy Chocolate Banana Bread that tastes just like classic, decadent version but with a fourth of the sugar!
 Packed with nourishing ingredients like almond flour, oat flour, and sweetened naturally with pure maple syrup.
-This gluten free and dairy free treat comes together quickly and is packed with chocolatey goodness!
+This gluten free and dairy free treat comes together quickly and is loaded with chocolatey goodness!
 Kids love this bread and it freezes great.

-I figured now is the perfect time to release this fantabulous gluten free chocolate banana bread into the world since everyone and their brother is baking.
-Ugh, isn't baking just the best?
+I figured now is the perfect time to release this divine gluten free chocolate banana bread into the world since everyone and their brother is baking.